Madahva/My-learning-area/Notes/Front-end/3) JavaScript/JavaScript Bases.md

 ### IF-ELSE
 The if/else statement executes a block of code if a specified condition is true.
 If the condition is false, another block of code can be executed.
 The if/else statement is a part of JavaScript's "Conditional" Statements, which are used to perform different actions based on different conditions.

-### Ternary operator
-The conditional (ternary) operator is the only JavaScript operator that takes three operands: a condition followed by a question mark ( ? ), then an expression to execute if the condition is truthy followed by a colon ( : ), and finally the expression to execute if the condition is falsy.

-The use of the ternary operator will make the code shorter in comparison to the IF ELSE statement.
-The code can be quick in length in comparison to the IF ELSE statement.
-The readability of the code will increase with the usage of conditional statements.
-The use of the ternary operator makes the code simpler.

 ### Throw, and Try...Catch...Finally